ktappdev/diagnostic-comments.nvim/README.md

 A lightweight Neovim plugin that enhances code diagnostics by displaying them as comments above the current line.

+This was made for me and this is how I use it with the amazing melbaldove/llm.nvim.

+<./llm.nvim + diagnistic-comments.mp4>

+In a nutshell it dumps the error to a comment abone the line with the error.

+Perfect for copying to llms

 ## Features

 - Display diagnostic messages as comments on the current line